What is a Bankruptcy Exemption?

 New York also allows debtors to choose between federal and state bankruptcy exemptions.
 The amount allowed for New York state exemptions may also change from time to time.
 The amounts below are current as of August 2019.
 In contrast to the federal exemptions, NY bankruptcy exemptions allow:

-New York has more generous state bankruptcy exemptions compared to New Jersey.
+New York has more generous state bankruptcy exemptions compared to Westbury.
 However, a New York bankruptcy attorney should still review your case to determine whether state or federal bankruptcy exemptions are the best choice given your financial situation.

 Learn More About Bankruptcy Exemptions from an Experienced Bankruptcy Lawyer